dshalimov/HawaiianWordPronouncer/README.md

 ######
 p, k, h, l, m, n pronounced like the english versions.
 ######
-w -start of word pronounced as a w sound. w -after ‘i’ or ‘e’ pronounced as a v sound.
+w -start of word pronounced as a w sound. w -after ‘i’ or ‘e’ pronounced as a v sound, otherwise it is pronounced as w sound.
 #####
 - a sounds like ah
 - e sounds like eh